agorakit/documentation/docs/en/usage.md

 # Using Agorakit

 ## Start discussions

-Each group allows one to create discussions.
-Within discussions and comments, you can use a special syntax to reference existing files and discussions, and mention users.
+Each group allows you to create discussions.
+In discussions and comments, you can use special syntax to refer to existing files and discussions, and mention users.

+Choose a group and from the "Discussions" tab you can "Create a discussion".
+Mention a title and text as a minimum.
+You can also add keywords or tags to better classify discussions and help others find their way around.

-- Just start typing @ to mention someone (autocomplete appears)
+- Just type @ to mention someone (autocomplete appears).

-You may also directly attach a file to a discussion.
-Use the "Browse..." button below the discussion form to upload a file from your computer, attach it to the group, and mention it in the discussion in one go.
+You can also attach a file directly to a discussion.
+Use the "Browse..." button below the discussion form to download a file from your computer, attach it to the group and mention it in the discussion all at once.

+### Attach a file
+In the text editor, you can attach a file by dragging and dropping it, or by clicking on the "image" button, which allows you to insert not only an image, but any type of file.
+When you drag and drop a file, the system automatically sends your file and inserts a reference to it at the cursor position, in the form of an f:xx (xx being the file reference).
+When your discussion or comment is displayed, a preview of the file is automatically generated.

+The file also appears in your group's "files" tab.

+### Mention another person
+Simply type @ in the text editor, and a list of group members will appear, allowing you to mention one or more people.
+They'll instantly receive an e-mail with your comment.
+Handy when you need a quick answer to your question.

 ## Schedule events